 Sky Gilbert’s seven novels Guilty (1998), St. Stephen’s (1999), I Am Kasper Klotz (2001), An English Gentleman (2004) , Brother Dumb (2007) and Come Back (20012) were critically acclaimed.
 (Guilty was also published in Paris, in French by H&O editions).
 In 2008 Quarto Books published Sky's short novel Wit in Love, of which the Globe stated "this little surprise package may be one of the best and funniest books published in Canada this year."
 An English Gentleman received the ReLit Award in 2005.
 ECW Press published three collections of Sky's poetry: Digressions Of A Naked Party Girl (1998), Temptations For A Juvenile Delinquent (2003) A Nice Place to Visit (2009) and his theatre memoir Ejaculations From The Charm Factory (2000).
 Playwright's Canada Press published Sky's poetic reflection on the life of his mother The Mommiad, in 2012.
 ECW Press published Sky’s eighth novel Sad Old Faggot in 2016.
+In 2018 Guernica published his book of essays Small Things.
+His one act opera Shakespeare's Criminal (created with composer Dustin Peters) was workshopped in spring 2019.

 Dr. Sky Gilbert received his Ph.D. from the University of Toronto in 2006 (which is also where he received his M.A.).
 His doctoral thesis was titled Noel Coward And The Queer Feminine – an exploration of male femininity as aesthetic innovation in the work of Noel Coward.
 In 2007 Dr. Gilbert received a SSHRC Research Creation Grant and launched The Shakespeare Experiment.
 The Shakespeare Experiment was a three-year theatrical and academic project involving research into constructs of masculinity and femininity in the context of the cultural conditions of Shakespeare production in performance.
 In The Shakespeare Experiment each year the final scenes in three Shakespeare plays were performed three different ways, with differently gendered actors in the same key roles in each performance.
 In one version of the scene, the female roles are played by student actresses, in another by male students, and in the third by male student actors executing a drag performance.
 A summary of the research findings and their implications can be found at http://cjprt.uwinnipeg.ca/index.php/cjprt/article/viewFile/33/22 -- an article by Sky Gilbert entitled The Shakespeare Experiment: A Seduction in the Form of an Essay on the website of the Canadian Journal for Practice Based Research in Theatre.

 At Guelph University, Dr. Gilbert teaches both practical and academic subjects in graduate and undergraduate courses and also serves as a reader and thesis supervisor for graduate students, including those taking their MFA in Creative Writing at Guelph-Humber.
-He most often is to be found teaching THST 2120 Dramaturgy and Playwriting, or THST 3300 Sexuality and the Stage at the undergraduate level and courses about his special research interest: Shakespeare, euphuism and what he calls ‘the queer feminine style.
+He most often is to be found teaching THST 2120 Dramaturgy and Playwriting, or THST 3300 Sexuality and the Stage at the undergraduate level and courses about his special research interest: Shakespearean rhetoric, euphuism and what he calls ‘the queer feminine style.

 Graduate level courses Sky has taught have focused on gender and Shakespeare, theatrical cross-dressing, and male femininity in playwrighting, avant garde directing, confessional theatre, and realism/anti-realism.